Data, Research and Vital Statistics

 Registered genealogists may only obtain a non-certified copy of a record, unless they can meet the above requirements for obtaining a certified copy.
 They may only view or obtain a copy of a birth, death, or marriage record.

-Records 100 years old, or older, are considered public records and informational copies can be issued to anyone requesting them.
+Birth records 75 years or older, marriage records 50 years or older, death records 25 years or older and fetal deaths 50 years or older are considered public records and informational copies can be issued to anyone requesting them.

 2. Why do I need to present positive identification when requesting a record?